Designations Congruent with Things: Chapter 23

 “You do a little bit,” Newt replies.

-“I don’t,” Hermann says, like a guy who is totally lying through his teeth.
+“I don’t,” Hermann says, like a guy lying through his teeth.

 “Dude,” Newt says.
-“I get that you have a front to maintain, but like, hear me out on this one.
+“I get you have a front to maintain, but hear me out.
 A) it’s convenient.
 B) it’s efficient.
 C) it saves time; this is a big thing for you.
-D) my ability to control our local environment by hand motions is going to irritate the heck out of you if you can’t do it too.
+D) my ability to control our local environment with hand motions will irritate the heck out of you if you can’t do it too.
 E) you think it’s cool.
 F) it is cool.
-G) I did this for you actually, because I am thoughtful, so you can tell me that you don’t want it, but eventually you’re going to cave because you do want it, I know you do, it’s just a thing I know, so why wait.
-Why torment yourself with needless restraint for days while watching me gesturally influence electric fields like a baller.
+G) I did this for you actually, because I’m thoughtful, so you can tell me you don’t want it, but eventually you’ll cave because you do want it; I know you do, it’s just a thing I know, so why wait?
+Why torment yourself with needless restraint for days while watching me gesturally influence electric fields like a baller?
 Also.
-I will do it in the most annoying way dude, the most,” he breaks off to snap twice, “annoying,” he does another double snap, “way.”
+I will do it in the most annoying way, dude, the most,” he breaks off to snap twice, “annoying,” he does another double snap, “way.”

 Hermann says nothing.